Innovation for Adolescent Sexual and Reproductive Health and Rights in Rural Zambia

 During a recent partner webinar, Banda emphasized the value of Amplio’s technology for engaging youth, beyond the current pandemic.
 “Young people are interested in technology, whether they live in rural areas or urban areas, or come from low-literate communities.
 Youth are very drawn to technology and, if you want to engage them, you meet them at that level,” Banda said.

-Established in 1958, Voluntary Service Overseas (VSO) is the world’s leading independent international development organization that works through volunteers to deliver high impact projects.
+Established in 1958, Voluntary Service Overseas (VSO) is an international development organization that works through volunteers to deliver high-impact projects.
 VSO’s areas of focus include education, health, secure livelihoods, participation, and governance.

-As the world’s leading semiconductor IP company, Arm designs the architecture for the technology that’s in over 180+ billion silicon chips that power everything from smartphones to super computers to the new Talking Book prototype.
-Arm creates positive impact through innovative partnerships and technologies to achieve the Global Goals.
+As the world’s leading semiconductor IP company, Arm designs the architecture for the technology that’s in billions of silicon chips that power everything from smartphones to supercomputers to the new Talking Book prototype.
+Arm creates a positive impact through innovative partnerships and technologies to achieve the Global Goals.